What is Cardano? ADA explained

 Cardano is a blockchain, much like Ethereum or Bitcoin.
 While many new blockchains promise new and exciting features, something that is notable about Cardano is the fact that it does not really do anything too different to what other blockchains do.
 What has generated such a massive interest in it and the ADA coin recently is not so much what it does, but how it does it.
 The organisation behind the technology likes to emphasise how much it bases what it does on research.
 It wants people to notice the academic nature of its work, and issuies its reports in peer reviewed papers, which will, it hopes, encourage them to make use of it themselves.

 Cardano has been around since 2017, when it was founded by Charles Hoskinson, who had previously been a co-founder of Ethereum.
 This kind of experience would prove useful as he attempted to set up his own blockchain.
 The chain itself is, in effect, run by three separate companies.
-These are
+These are:

-Prior to the launch in early 2017, Cardano held an Initial Coin Offering (ICO) which saw it raise $62.24m.
+Prior to the launch in early 2017, Cardano held an Initial Coin Offering (ICO) that saw it raise $62.24m.
 Around 31 billion ADA were up for grabs, with 26 billion going to investors and the remaining five billion going to people who worked for the Cardano Foundation, IOHK, and Emurgo.

 DeFi and ADA

 The idea behind the Cardano blockchain is linked in with decentralised finance, or DeFi for short.
 This is designed to allow people who do not have bank accounts access to financial services, as well as enable people to transmit money around the world more cheaply.
-Many deals on the blockchain are carried out using smart contracts, which are computer programs which execute themselves once certain conditions are met.
+Many deals on the blockchain are carried out using smart contracts, which are computer programs that execute themselves once certain conditions are met.

 Every blockchain needs a cryptocurrency, and Cardano’s is called ADA.
 This coin allows people who hold it to vote on proposals concerning the governance of the blockchain.
 The coin can also be traded on a range of exchanges.
 People who hold ADA can manage the blockchain, and they can allocate their voting rights in return for more ADA coin rewards.